 We concluded that the bank had broadly followed the methodology set out in the agreement, notwithstanding a number of discrepancies in the figures used.
 Our memorandum formed the basis for the parties to agree upon a final payment in respect of the purchase of the property development company.

-Our memorandum formed the basis for the parties to agree upon a final payment.Chris Osborne Forensic Services
+Our memorandum formed the basis for the parties to agree upon a final payment.Christopher Osborne Forensic Services